No network services in parts of Quezon City for SONA 2018

 In a phone interview with Rappler, Deputy Commissioner Edgardo Cabarios confirmed that the National Telecommunications Commission (NTC) will cut off network services from 3 pm to 7 pm on Monday for security purposes.
 (READ: 10 things to expect at Duterte's SONA 2018)

-The memorandum dated July 20 ordered ABS-CBN Convergence.
-Digitel Philippines, Globe Telecom, and Smart Communications to temporarily shut down their signal in the Batasan Complex, Commonwealth Avenue, and in Barangay Culiat in Quezon City.
+The memorandum dated July 20 ordered ABS-CBN Convergence, Digitel Philippines, Globe Telecom, and Smart Communications to temporarily shut down their signals in the Batasan Complex, Commonwealth Avenue, and Barangay Culiat in Quezon City.

 National Telecommunications Commission ordered Convergence, Smart, Globe, and Digitel to cut off their network services around Batasan Complex from 3 pm to 7 pm today, July 23 for security purposes, NTC Deputy Commissioner Edgardo Cabarios confirmed to Rappler @rapplerdotcom pic.twitter.com/Mvh6Cctpxi— Aika Rey (@reyaika) July 23, 2018

-Globe Telecom issued an advisory on Monday that services will be down from 3:30 pm to 6:30 pm in the same areas.
+Globe Telecom issued an advisory on Monday that services will be down from 3:30 pm to 6:30 pm in the 3 areas.

 Globe issued an advisory saying all customers will temporarily be unable to text, call, or use mobile data starting 3 pm at Batasan Complex, Commonwealth, and Culiat QC pic.twitter.com/XXU2texRFV— Aika Rey (@reyaika) July 23, 2018